kostogls/operation-db/README.md

 # operation-db
 operationalization of ai4netmon project

-The main script that runs the entire code is "main.py", that can be executed with:
+The main script that runs the entire code is "main.py".
+The code in the repo can be executed by downloading the repo, opening a terminal inside the directory that the repo is saved, and run the command:

   ```
 docker-compose up
   ```
-ran in the terminal of the repo directory.

 ## Repo description